Why Enter Therapy?

 Are there things other than therapy I can do to help my situation?

 Do you see children, adolescents, adults or couples?
+What populations do you serve?

 Do you provide therapy on-line, through email, or on the phone?